 - In another mixing bowl, whisk melted butter, brown sugar, maple syrup, yogurt, and buttermilk.

 - Mix dry and wet ingredients.
 Stir just until the mixture comes together and there are only a few lumps remaining.
+If using, add the sweet corn kernels; mix to combine.
 Avoid over-mixing.

 - Spoon the batter evenly into muffin cups or liners, filling each cup about 3/4 full.